Dental Crowns in Ottawa

 Understanding When Crowns Are the Best Solution

 Dentists recommend crowns when a tooth is damaged beyond what a filling can reliably repair, but the tooth is still worth saving.
-Crowns protect weakened teeth from breaking and restore full chewing function.

-When Other Options Work Better: Small to moderate cavities are better treated with fillings or inlays/onlays.
+When other options work better: Small to moderate cavities are better treated with fillings or inlays/onlays.
 Teeth too damaged to save need extraction and replacement with bridges, dentures, or implants.

 Choosing the Right Material for Your Needs

 Modern dental technology offers several excellent materials for dental crowns.
-We'll recommend the best option based on the crown's location, your bite, aesthetic requirements, and preferences:

 Porcelain Fused to Metal (PFM)